 Pure Mech has a slightly bumpier ride as Raynor needs a few more minutes to get the necessary number of Spider Mines out on the field.
 He’ll also have a hard time dealing with air compositions early on with Mech.

-Viable Unit Compositions
+Suggested Unit Compositions

 Generally recommended on offense-oriented maps where you push into an enemy base.
 Bio-based play consists entirely of a mix of Marine/Medic with circumstantial Firebat/Marauder support.
 Marauders survive AoE attacks better than marines and do well against armored ground compositions.
 Firebats are generally a very good choice against Zergling-based Zerg compositions and on Miner Evacuation and Dead of Night, but not to be used in other situations.